Rajkishor124/ERP-Student-Management-System/README.md

 This project is licensed under the MIT License.

 🙋‍♂️ Author
-Made with ❤️ by Rajkishor
+Made with ❤️ by Rajkishor Murmu

 GitHub: Rajkishor124

 LinkedIn: https://www.linkedin.com/in/rajkishor-murmu-3a3872281/

-Portfolio: (Optional)

 🌟 Support or Contribution
 If you like this project, leave a ⭐️ and consider contributing!